apoorva-sriv/MonoUniversity/README.md

 The button on the bottom will allow to return back to the MAIN PAGE.

 // Leader Board
-Here we list out players and the number of wins.
+Here we list out players and their number of wins.
 No difference for user or admin.
 Click the top left logo to leave this page back to main screen